gvwilson/thirdbit/src/fiction/santas/index.md

 The ground shook slightly as Finner was trying to think of a reply.
 Robo-Finner's smile widened.
 "Don't worry," it said cheerfully.
-"It hasn't found us yet,
+"Number One fixed it so it wouldn't bother her any more.
-and if it does,
+And if it does,
 I'm sure it will gobble you up really quickly."

 "I'm sure it will,"